If you want to know what a real strongman looks like, you take a look at Eddie Hall.

 - Hot-Cold Treatments

-If you're looking for a day off from the sets, reps, and strongman training, this is the closest you'll get.
+If you're looking for a day off from sets, reps, and strongman training, this is the closest you'll get.

 Sunday is a great day for swimming exercises and stretching in the pool before hitting the sauna and ice bath for hot-cold treatments for those aching muscles.